ShinSakanami/BetterStorage/README.md

 **Version 0.16.4**

-For Stonehearth Alpha 16 stable 2972
+For Stonehearth Alpha 16 Release 2972

 * stockpile_filters.json is now a mixinto instead of an override.
 This should assure better compatibility with other mods.
 * Redesigned filters so they use vanilla item tags as much as possible, to assure better compatibility with other mods.
 Now, only the fur rug need a mixinto.